angelahjhong/DS-4002-Project-1/README.md

 * **SCRIPTS folder:** empty - didn't need to scrape data
 * **DATA folder:** contains "Project_EDA.ipynb" which is a file that instructs the user how to download our data from Kaggle, data cleaning, and EDA.
 "DataAppenix.pdf" This PDF stores our data, figures, and other descriptive statistics.
 * **OUTPUTS folder:** contains "Project1_Part1_SentimentAnalysis.ipynb" and "Project1_Part2_FrequentWords.ipynb" which are notebooks to our sentiment analysis, frequently used words.
 "Project1_Part3_StatisticalSignificance.ipynb" was created to find and test the statistical significance of our mean sentiment scores for Trump and Biden.
 Lastly, a file named "ResultsAppendix.pdf" stores visualized figures computed from our analysis.
-* **REFERENCES folder:** contains "references.pdf" which includes references used throughout this project
+* **REFERENCES folder:** contains "References.pdf" which includes references used throughout this project

 ## How to Reproduce Results
 * **To reproduce these results:**